LEGAL

 • Directly from you – for example, from insurance applications or in connection with your other communications with us.

-• From third parties – for example, from insurance carriers and other industry service providers, and other third parties with which you maintain a relationship, such as an employer, financial service or medical or health providers, or any industry provider from which we purchase or acquire industry assets or operations.
+• From third parties – for example, from insurance carriers and other industry service providers, other insurance brokers, and other third parties with which you maintain a relationship, such as an employer, financial service or medical or health providers, or any industry provider from which we purchase or acquire industry assets or operations.
 This may occasionally include referral sources.

 Use of Personal Information

-• As described to you when collecting your Personal Information or as otherwise set forth in the CCPA.
+for other purposes, as may be permitted by law, as described to you when collecting your Personal Information or as otherwise set forth in the CCPA.

 Sharing of Personal Information under the CCPA

-Under the CCPA, the Sharing of Personal Information means sharing, renting, disclosing, disseminating, making available or otherwise communicating a consumer’s Personal Information to a third party for uses such as targeted advertising for the benefit of the business.
+Under the CCPA, the Sharing of Personal Information means sharing, disclosing, disseminating, making available or otherwise communicating a consumer’s Personal Information to a third party for uses such as targeted advertising for the benefit of the business.

 California residents have certain rights under the CCPA around limiting the Sharing of their Personal Information.